Physics-Driven Regularization of Deep Neural Networks for Enhanced Engineering Design and Analysis: Conclusion

-One limitation of the proposed PI regularization method is that, in order for us to promote the DNN surrogates that satisfy the governing equations, an independent surrogate has to be constructed for each of the physical variables that appear in the governing laws.
-This was discussed in Section \ref{example3} where a separate `pressure field' surrogate was needed to enforce the momentum conservation.
-In the presence of available labeled training data for all the physical variables that appear in the governing laws, we can construct separate surrogates for each physical variable in order to enable the PI regularization.
+One limitation of the proposed regularization method is that, in order for us to promote the DNNs that satisfy the governing equations, an independent model has to be constructed for each of the physical variables that appear in the governing laws.
+This was discussed in Section \ref{example3} where a separate `pressure field' metamodel was needed to enforce the momentum conservation.
+In the presence of available labeled training data for all the physical variables that appear in the governing laws, we can construct separate models for each physical variable in order to enable the PD regularization.
 This can be done even if some of those physical variables are not our QoIs.
 This will in fact increase the computational cost compared to other regularization alternatives, which only account for the QoIs.
-But, it can be investigated in different applications whether the accuracy improvement can justify the extra cost.
-Also, in the absence of labeled training data, we will be limited in utilizing the PI regularization, unless we make use of the fully unsupervised algorithms, such as the one proposed by the authors in \cite{nabian2018deep2}, where a surrogate is constructed without using any training data, but only by minimizing divergence from the governing physical laws.
+But, a different investigation can determine whether the accuracy improvement is worth the the extra cost.